Self-Supervised Learning for Recommender Systems: A Survey: Discussion

 \subsection{Theory for Augmentation Selection}

-Data augmentation is a key ingredient of SSR, which is critical to the performance.
-The overwhelming majority of existing SSR methods augment the original data by imitating the approaches from the fields of CV, NLP, and graph learning.
+While data augmentation is essential for improving SSR performance, most current methods rely on heuristic approaches borrowed from other fields like CV, NLP, and graph learning.
 However, these approaches cannot be seamlessly transplanted to recommendation to deal with the user behavior data which is tightly coupled with the scenario and blended with noises and randomness.
 Besides, most methods augment data based on heuristics, and search the appropriate augmentations by the cumbersome trial-and-error.
 Although there have been some theories that try to demystify the visual view choices in contrastive learning \cite{Xiao0ED21,tian2020makes}, the principle for augmentation selection in recommendation is seldomly studied.
 A solid recommendation-specific theoretical foundation which can streamline the selection process and free people from the tedious trial-and-error work is therefore urgently needed.